 - Rooms must be left in a clean and orderly condition.

 - The Library is not responsible for personal property left in rooms; items found will be placed in the library's lost and found then routed to the Information desk in the SUB.

-- Report any damage or equipment failures immediately to the Borrow desk.
+- Report any damage or equipment failures immediately to the Service Desk.
 If damage is discovered after your use, you may be held responsible

 - To report any damage or equipment failures contact the Library Service desk on the 1st floor of the library.
 If damage is discovered after your use, you may be held responsible.